chroma-core/chroma/rust/wal3/README.md

    └──────────────────┘
 ```

-This requires writing a new snapshot everytime a new manifest that exceeds the size is written.
+This requires writing a new snapshot every time a new manifest that exceeds the size is written.
 This would be the straight-forward way to handle this, except that it requires writing SNAPSHOT.x
 before writing MANIFEST and a naive implementation would introduce latency.
 The manifest writer
 is a hot path and we don't want to introduce an extra round trip.